a16z-infra/llama2-chatbot/README.md

 - Clone the repository
 - Install dependencies with `pip install -r requirements.txt`
+- Copy the '.env_template' file to '.env' and add your Replicate API key
 - Run the app with `streamlit run app.py`
 - Docker image included to deploy this app in Fly.io